sudosoph/docs/content/how-to/https/determine-tls-certificate-order.md

 ---
 title: Determine TLS Certificate Order
 description: How to determine custom TLS certificate order
 keywords: SSL, certificate, custom, upload, update, CDN configuration
 ---
 ## Getting started

 Download or unzip the certificates in to a directory somewhere on your computer.
-The certificates should be PEM encorded and will look like the following in a text editor.
+The certificates should be PEM encoded and will look like the following in a text editor.

     -----BEGIN CERTIFICATE-----
     /* contents of certificate */